 This classification is a part of the Eastern Woodlands.
 The boundaries of the region are defined more by shared cultural traits than by geographic distinctions.

-Because the cultures gradually instead of abruptly shift into Plains, Prairie, or Northeastern Indian tribes, folks disagree on the exact limits of the Southeastern Woodland culture region.
+Because the cultures gradually, instead of abruptly shifting into Plains, Prairie, or Northeastern Indian tribes, folks disagree on the exact limits of the Southeastern Woodland culture region.

 The Southeastern Indian Tribes were linguistically diverse, but the most popular languages of the region were the following:

 Here is a list of Southeast Indian Tribes: